brianc/node-stretchypants/README.md

 # stretchypants

 Sometimes I get all fat feeling and need to wear stretchypants.
-At the same time I wrote the world's worst :tm: elasticsearch client.
+At the same time I wrote the world's worst elasticsearch client :tm:.

 The only thing this really does is scope your request urls to an `/<index>` and `/<type>` url, and do bulk inserts because those are neat.